FridrichPeter/hello_wfs/README.md

 ## Methodology

+1. **Initial Data Analysis**: Each raster's `min`, `max`, `mean`, and `std` values are extracted using `gdalinfo`.
+This analysis helps to understand data distribution and is crucial for defining the remap ranges for classification.

-1. **Classification of EVI Rasters**: Each raster is classified into five classes based on predefined EVI value ranges.
+2. **Classification of EVI Rasters**: Each raster is classified into five classes based on predefined EVI value ranges, informed by the data analysis step.
 Classes represent vegetation vitality, with `NoData` values set to -998.

-2. **Mean Calculation**: Using `CellStatistics`, the script calculates an average value for each classified raster across the input rasters.
+3. **Mean Calculation**: Using `CellStatistics`, the script calculates an average value for each classified raster across the input rasters.

-3. **Reclassification**: The mean raster is then reclassified to simplify interpretation, creating a final output for analysis.
+4. **Reclassification**: The mean raster is then reclassified to simplify interpretation, creating a final output for analysis.

 ## Tools and Libraries

+- **GDAL (`gdalinfo`)**: Used to analyze raster statistics before classification to determine appropriate value ranges.
 - **ArcPy**: Python library for geoprocessing tasks.
 - **ArcPy Spatial Analyst (`arcpy.sa`)**: Used for `Reclassify` and `CellStatistics` functions to handle raster classification and aggregation.